DIVA-DAF: A Deep Learning Framework for Historical Document Image Analysis: DIVA-DAF - Document Analysis Framework

-The setup of DIVA-DAF is straightforward: The user clones the code from the GitHub repository\footnote{\url{https://github.com/DIVA-DIA/DIVA-DAF}} and create a new Anaconda\cite{anaconda} environment based on the shipped environment file (\texttt{conda\_env\_gpu.yaml}).
-This environment contains all dependencies with the corresponding versions to run the framework.
-If a researcher wants to run the framework with GPU, TPU, or IPU support, the appropriate drivers and the correct PyTorch support packages (CUDA, ROCm, etc.) must be installed.
+The first obstacle to using a new framework is the difficulty related to its installation.

-In its current state, DIVA-DAF contains sample code for two different \acl{DIA} tasks: semantic segmentation and image classification.
-These tasks can be combined with different datamodules (see section~\ref{subsec:components}) like DIVA-HisDB~\cite{simistiraDIVAHisDBPreciselyAnnotated2016} or CIFAR10~\cite{krizhevskyLearningMultipleLayers2009}.
-Additionally, our framework provides default implementations and their corresponding configuration for models, losses, optimizers, and metrics.
-For example, famous neural network architectures like ResNet~\cite{heDeepResidualLearning2016} and U-Net~\cite{ronnebergerUnetConvolutionalNetworks2015}, or the widely used ADAM optimizer~\cite{kingmaAdamMethodStochastic2014} are part of the framework.
+DIVA-DAF is easy to set up: The user clones the code from the GitHub repository (\url{https://github.com/DIVA-DIA/DIVA-DAF}) and creates a new Python environment (e.g., Anaconda\cite{anaconda} environment) based on the shipped requirement file.
+This requirement contains all dependencies with the corresponding versions to run the framework.
+If a user wants to run the framework with GPU, TPU, HPU, MPS, or IPU support, the appropriate drivers and the correct PyTorch support packages (CUDA, ROCm, etc.) must be installed.